JacobZwang/freestyle-minecraft/README.md

-# Freestyle Minecraft Plugin
+# Freestyle Minecraft Velocity Plugin

 A Velocity plugin that enables **on-demand Minecraft server creation** using the Freestyle VM API.
 Create, manage, and switch between Minecraft servers dynamically without infrastructure complexity.

 ## ✨ Features

-- **🌍 Dynamic World Creation** - Create new Minecraft servers on-demand
+- Create and fork Minecraft servers ~2 seconds.
+Can be 10s of milliseconds with optimization.
-- **🔄 World Forking** - Copy existing servers to create backups or variations
-- **⚡ Seamless Switching** - Switch players between servers instantly
-- **🎮 Simple Commands** - Easy-to-use in-game commands
-- **🔧 Plugin API** - Clean API for other plugins to use
+- Servers are memory snapshots, so they can be suspended and resumed near instantly.
+- Servers automatically suspend when there's no network activity and resume upon request.

 ## 🚀 Quick Example